Abortion Legislation Reform

 - In its 2017 Report to Parliament, the Abortion Supervisory Committee (ASC) stated that it “recognises the merit in having a robust pathway [for abortion] in place, which requires certifying consultants to assess and certify patients and to ensure counselling is offered.”
 The proposed law is a step back from the ASC’s own recommendations.

 - A woman of any age can self-refer under the proposed law, including pregnant teenagers.
-While the current law also allows this, the process of requiring a doctor to refer, and two certifying consultants to sign off, provides added layers of scrutiny and support that do not exist under the proposed law.
+Under the current law, the process of requiring a doctor to refer, and two certifying consultants to sign off, provides layers of scrutiny and support to pregnant teenagers that do not exist under the proposed law.
 There are no safeguards in the proposed law to ensure that teenage mothers are not seeking an abortion because of abuse or coercion.

 - The statutory test in the proposed law for abortions later than 20 weeks requires the practitioner to “reasonably believe that the abortion is appropriate in the circumstances”, an undefined condition that is open to wide interpretation.
 Late-term abortions will become much easier to obtain than under the current law for a host of reasons that are currently excluded under our present abortion regime; these reasons include pregnancies terminated on the basis of disability, as well as sex-selective abortions.